hm-lang/core/proposals/README.md

 ## types of types

 Every variable has a reflexive type which describes the object/primitive that is held in the variable.
-This can be accessed via the `::Is` field on instances, and the `->Is` field on functions/classes.
-If comparing against a known type, i.e., to check if some variable is an integer, it is highly recommended to use the `::is` method, e.g.,
+This can be accessed via the `Is` field on instances, and the `->Is` field on functions/classes.
+If comparing against a known type, i.e., to check if some variable is an integer, it is highly recommended to use the `is` method, e.g.,

 ```
 X; dbl|int = 4